Void Fraction#

 • The dem_file_name parameter specifies the prefix of the dem files that must be read.

-• The l2 smoothing factor is a smoothing length used for smoothing the L2 projection of the void fraction to avoid sharp discontinuities which can lead to instabilities in the simulation.
+• The l2 smoothing length is a smoothing length used for smoothing the L2 projection of the void fraction to avoid sharp discontinuities which can lead to instabilities in the simulation.

 • The qcm sphere diameter allows us to fix the diameter of all reference spheres in the simulation to a given value.
 If this option is used (a value other than 0 is specified), it overrides the default calculation of the size of the sphere and sets its diameter to the value specified.